SeppiaBrilla/University-notes/Image processing and computer vision/Edge detection.md

 Unlike those based on smooth derivatives, the LOG edge detector allows the degree of
-smoothing to be controlled (i.e. by changing the σ parameter of the Gaussian filter). it Is basically impossible to have 0 as a value in the second derivative in corrispondance of the edges, so, a much more realistic approach is to search to a change in sign in the pixel value and use the most close-to-zero value as the edge.
+smoothing to be controlled (i.e. by changing the σ parameter of the Gaussian filter). it Is basically impossible to have 0 as a value in the second derivative in correspondence of the edges, so, a much more realistic approach is to search to a change in sign in the pixel value and use the most close-to-zero value as the edge.